 One of the most talked-about benefits of going green is the potential to save money.
 Making your home more energy-efficient will help you save on your energy bills and you might also be available for incentives such as rebates and tax reductions for going green.

 Homeowners can take lots of different steps to reduce their energy use, ranging from small changes to large-scale projects.
 Heating and cooling is the area that Americans use the most energy on.
 Adjusting your thermostat, even by a few degrees, can save you a significant amount of cash.
-Setting it five degrees lower for eight hours at night in the winter, for example, could results in savings of five to 10 percent on your heating bill.
+Setting it five degrees lower for eight hours at night in the winter, for example, could result in savings of five to 10 percent on your heating bill.
 Blocking air leaks and improving insulation can lower heating and cooling costs too.

-Conducting a home energy audit can help you determine how efficient you house is and identify ways to save energy.
+Conducting a home energy audit can help you determine how efficient your house is and identify ways to save energy.
 As a partner of the New York State Energy Research and Development Authority (NYSERDA), Bruni & Campisi is qualified to perform one of those audits for your home.

 Savings from simple actions such as unplugging appliances when they’re not in use and replacing incandescent light bulbs with more efficient LED and CFL bulbs add up over time.
 Unplugging unused appliances, which reduces what’s known as a home’s idle load, could save as much as $165 per year.